batzpup/DotrModdingToolRedux/README.md

 3. If it doesnt open, go to the runtimes folder, copy and paste the folder matching your operation system into main DotrModdingToolRedux directory (next to DotrModdingTool2IMGUI.exe)

 ## New Features
+These are just whats been added, includes all previous capabilities of the old tool!

 ### In built map and hidden card editor
 Can save maps to local file to use throughout different mods
 Right click on the map to move the hidden card!